Lakshmikanthan murder case: Lakshmikanthan's background

 Film historian and author Randor Guy writes that Lakshmikanthan had a dark past with a criminal record.
-As a young man, Lakshmikanthan desired to become a lawyer but could not afford it as his family was not well-off.
+As a young man, Lakshmikanthan desired to become a lawyer but could not afford the expense involved as his family was not well-off.
 However, with his sufficient knowledge of law, he managed to establish himself as a "tout".
 He was successful for some time but was eventually caught and convicted for forgery.
 He tried to escape but was captured and imprisoned on a seven-year term at Rajahmundry jail.
-He tried to escape once again, but was caught and deported to the Andaman Islands.
+He tried to escape once again but was caught and deported to the Andaman Islands.

 Lakshmikanthan was eventually released when the islands came under Japanese occupation during the Second World War.
 He returned to India and established himself as a journalist.

 The murder

-In the morning of 8 November 1944, Lakshmikanthan paid a visit to his close friend and lawyer, J. Nargunam, who lived in Vepery, suburb in Madras.
+In the morning of 8 November 1944, Lakshmikanthan paid a visit to his close friend and lawyer, J. Nargunam, who lived in Vepery, a suburb in Madras.
 En route during return to his residence at the Venkatachala Mudali Street in Purasawalkam, another Madras suburb, by a hand-rickshaw at 10:00 (IST) in General Collins Road, he was attacked by a group of unknown assailants — one of whom stabbed him with a knife.

 He reportedly suffered injuries in the left side of his abdomen among minor wounds on other parts of his body.
 The bleeding Lakshmikanthan managed to garner enough strength to walk to the lawyer's house, who listened to his description of the incident, and then sent him to General Hospital, Madras in the company of his friend, Brew.

 On the way, Lakshmikanthan requested the rickshaw-driver to stop at Vepery police station to file a complaint against the assailants.
 At about that time, Brew took leave of him.
 Profusely bleeding and unable to move, Lakshmikanthan dictated his description of the incident while sitting in the rickshaw while inspector Krishnan Nambiyar wrote it down on a piece of paper.

 At the General Hospital, Lakshmikanthan was admitted to the Wenlock Ward when bleeding in the abdomen did not cease.
 In the ward, Dr. P.R.
 Balakrishnan inspected his abdomen to check whether there was a serious wound.
 After this inspection, Lakshmikanthan's condition reportedly grew serious and he died at 4:15 a.m.
 (IST) on 9 November 1944 due to secondary shock caused by damage to the kidney.
-The Indian Express reported that he was "aged about fifty" during the time of his death.
+The Indian Express reported that he was "aged about fifty" at the time of his death.